-Once cleared by the Planning Department you will be notified.
-A building permit may be applied for at this time.
-Inspections will be arranged with the Building and Fire Departments.
-They need to inspect the entire house, meaning the principal dwelling unit, and the second unit.
-If any deficiencies are found, they will require correction, prior to the inspectors signing off.
-A 'Certificate of Registration' will be sent to you by the Registrar when all approvals have been granted.
+Once approved by the Planning

+Department, you will be notified by an

+official letter.
+A building permit may be

+applied for at this time.
+Inspections will be

+arranged with the Building and Fire

+Departments.
+They need to inspect the

+entire house, meaning the principal dwelling

+unit, and the second unit.
+If any deficiencies

+are found, they will require correction, prior

+to the inspectors signing off.